WAASP score (All-Wales Adult Nutritional Risk Assessment / Screening Tool)

 WAASP Nutritional Risk Screening Calculator

-WAASP sections
+WAASP assessment

 Consider fluid retention when assessing weight history.

-Based on current intake of meals and drinks.
+Base this on current intake of meals and drinks.

-If ungradable, choose the highest (worst) category.
+Where ungradable, select the highest applicable category.

-Dietitian referral triggers (irrespective of score)
+Dietitian referral triggers

 WAASP is the All-Wales Adult Nutritional Risk Assessment (nutritional risk screening tool) used in adult inpatient settings in NHS Wales to help staff identify patients who may be at risk of malnutrition and trigger appropriate actions (care plans, monitoring, and referral).